deefstes/bursty-producer-laggy-consumer/README.md

 The idea behind this is that this variable can be exposed as an [expvar](https://pkg.go.dev/expvar) or logged to the service logs so that decisions can be made as to whether and by how much the buffer size (and possibly system resources) should be increased.

 The producer is simulated here by sleeping 20 milliseconds between messages and an additional 1 second sleep time with a probability of p=0.1 to simulate burstiness.
+The choice of values here is such that, over long enough periods, the producer and consumer will be equally performant (averaging one message every 300ms) but on shorter time scales the producer will occasionally catch up with the consumer.

 ###### Consumer